Energy Savings Performance Contract: Cost

 The FEMP ESPC program costs about $10 million annually to administer and an additional $1 million annually to monitor contract performance.
-On average, FEMP spends about $500,000 to develop each contract, essentially providing a very generous boost to the ESCOs for project development.
-Additionally, with interest charges over as many as 25 years per contract, the projects are actually costing a lot more than if Congress would just appropriate funding for them rather than financing them over long periods of time.
+On average, FEMP spends about $500,000 to develop each contract, essentially providing a great boost to the ESCOs for project development.
+Additionally, with interest charges over as many as 25 years per contract, the projects are actually costing a lot more than it would if Congress would just appropriate funding for them rather than financing them over long periods of time.

 Performance Issues

 FEMP has identified a number of ways to monitor the performance of ESPCs during the life of the contracts.
 Initially, The vast majority of contracts were based on "stipulated" rather the actual measured savings.
 This means that the parties agree on engineering calculations at the beginning of the contract and never have to measure actual performance after that.
 A DOE internal study found that with many contracts, it was impossible to tell if performance goals, and thus, dollar savings, were actually being achieved.
 After just a few years in operation, with staff turnover and other operational issues taking precedence, many of those projects were no longer being monitored.

 These days, the Federal Energy Management Program (FEMP) Has implemented a number of strategies to improve the performance of these projects and reduce risk to US Federal Agencies.
 The current FEMP M&V Guidelines (version 4.0 as of 2024) require contractors to provide IMPVP compliant measurement and verification activities with limited or no stipulated savings.